kautsiitd/Image-Extractor-for-Excel/README.md

 ## Installation

 1. You can either directly download zip file from above or you can also run *git clone https://github.com/kautsiitd/Image-Extractor-for-Excel.git* in terminal to clone this repo.
-2. You can follow steps here: http://www.excel-easy.com/vba/create-a-macro.html to create a macro in excel, and just copy paste text in Macro.text.
+2. You can follow steps here: http://www.excel-easy.com/vba/create-a-macro.html to create a macro in excel, and just copy paste text in [Macro.txt](Macro.txt).
 3. You can create a shortcut button in ribbon or in quick access bar to run macro in just one click.
 You can follow steps here for same: https://support.office.com/en-us/article/Assign-a-macro-to-a-button-728c83ec-61d0-40bd-b6ba-927f84eb5d2c
 4. After button is added in ribbon or in quick access bar, you can follow steps in **How It Works** to run macro on desired excel file and extract images. 🙂